 Also known as The Tower of the Winds, the building is thought to be the first meteorological station in history.
 Besides various sundials and a wind vane, the Horologion of Andronikos of Kirrhos also houses a water clock.
 It’s an interesting visit, especially for engineers like Mathieu.

-Places to visit in Athens for those who love the Islands
+Places to visit in Athens for those who love the Greek islands

 Having seen everything my dad planned for the day, we found ourselves with nothing to do before lunchtime.
 And though we had already been to Anafiotika the day before, we thought it was a good occasion to go back and explore it some more.

 As I said before, Anafiotika is like an island in the middle of the Greek capital.
 It’s one of my favorite places to visit in Athens!

 While my parents mostly stayed on the main streets, visiting nice little Orthodox Churches, we chose a different path.
 (Might also be because Mathieu kept asking me why the Orthodox Christians feel the need to make their churches so cramped.)

 The two of us took a left or a right on all the stairs we found.
 Some of them took us to wonderful narrow streets between houses.
 Others, however, turned out to be dead ends leading to somebody’s doorstep.

 Anafiotika is a true maze of streets that are worth getting lost on.
 At one point, we entered an area covered in graffiti, and some can be seen in the images below: